g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 ```
 Ok, our BGP mesh is prepared to delivery the L3VPN services!!!

-First, let's made the boriest step of the topology.
-Configure all interfaces accordingly this table:
+First, let's get through the most boring part of the topology: configuring all interfaces according to this table.
 | Router | Interface    | IP Address    |  IPv6 Address             | Customer    |
 | ------ | ------------ | ------------- | ------------------------- | ----------- |
 | R1     | ge-0/0/8.200 | 10.2.1.1/30   |                           | C2-Hub      |